How do emotions influence the performance of your athletes?

 It should be borne in mind that, regardless of activity, any athlete may be prone to some psychological altercation, if subjected to very strong pressures and excessive neglect of their mental health.
 This is why the levels of emotional intelligence in both individual and collective sports have specific characteristics that require emotional control.

-When the intensity of training exceeds the athlete's potential, an issue that is often a requirement of training; as the intensity of the loads is very high, negative emotions may appear as a response to the imbalance created in the body, for example; nervousness, fear, stress, emotional instability, dissatisfaction, etc., which, if not treated in time, can become depression or burnout, leading to loss of training level and therefore influencing sports performance.
+When the intensity of training exceeds the athlete's potential, an issue that is often a requirement of training; as the intensity of the loads is very high, negative emotions may appear as a response to the imbalance created in the body, for example; nervousness, fear, stress, emotional instability, dissatisfaction, etc., which, if not treated in time, can become a depression or burnout, leading to loss of training level and therefore influencing sports performance.

 Sports psychology has as one of its fundamental objectives the improvement of sports performance through emotional control.
 Helping all kinds of athletes to face and deal with the tensions generated by competitive stress such as states of anxiety and other types of emotional situations (deconcentration, demotivation, somatic reactions, etc.) that limit their chances of success.

-Therefore, the role that psychologists and technicians play in identifying, managing and managing the different emotional states and psychosocial factors that athletes face, to take advantage of their emotions and direct them towards different purposes, is vital.
-Emotion is not only controlled, but it is worked, with what can be changed.
+Therefore, the role that psychologists and technicians play in identifying, managing, and managing the different emotional states and psychosocial factors that athletes face, to take advantage of their emotions and direct them towards different purposes, is vital.
+Emotion is not only controlled but it is worked, with what can be changed.

 EmoRisk will allow you to save time and verify more quickly the variables it takes to carry out an investigation, expand the ability to analyze the data obtained and determine results, allowing better management of emotions and mental work.